KijoKim76/windows-driver-docs/windows-driver-docs-pr/devtest/dtrace.md

  5102    pid6100             ntdll                   RtlAllocateHeap entry
 ```

+> [!NOTE]
+> When you trace functions written in C++, function name might be too long or decorated to be specified as a probe in a probe name in their full form.
+Commonly used workaround is to use an expression that will uniquely match your function of interest.
+For example, use 'String??Copy' as a 'probefunc' portion of the probe name to match 'String::Copy()', or '*QueryMigrationStatusImpl' to match 'StorageVDevMigrationImpl::QueryMigrationStatusImpl()'.

 ## DTrace Windows architecture

 Users interact with DTrace through the DTrace command, which serves as a front-end to the DTrace engine.
 D scripts get compiled to an intermediate format (DIF) in user-space and sent to the DTrace kernel component for execution, sometimes called as the DIF Virtual Machine.
 This runs in the dtrace.sys driver.